saysimple/saysimple-plugin-devkit/README.md

 ### Using translations inside component

 If you want to use your translation it is a bit less straight forward.
 Normally if you want to translate with i18n you do something like this:

 ```html
 <p> {{ $t("location.house") }} </p>
 ```

-But in our platform you have to add it with a prefix `@app/<your-app-translation-key>`, the plugin translation key is your app name in kebab case, if the app name is `myAwesomeApp` the translation key would be `my-awesome-app`
+But in our platform, you have to add it with a prefix `@app/<your-app-translation-key>`.
+The plugin translation key is your app name in kebab case, so if the app name is `myAwesomeApp` the translation key would be `my-awesome-app`.

-so for the example app it would be
+So for the example app it would be

 ```html
 <p> {{ $t("@app/example.location.house") }}</p>
 ```

-_Don't forget to change `example` to your app translation key_
+_Don't forget to change `example` to your app translation key._

 #### Inside the composition api

 There is also a way to get translations inside the composition api.
-We supply a [vue i18n class](https://kazupon.github.io/vue-i18n/api/#vuei18n-class) with all your translations inside the `app.utils.i18n` so it would work something like this:
+We supply a [vue i18n class](https://kazupon.github.io/vue-i18n/api/#vuei18n-class) with all your translations inside the `app.utils.i18n`.
+It would work something like this:

 ```javascript
 export default {